bob1de/djexcept/README.rst

 default exception handler that makes additional information about the exception available in a template context and then renders a template of your choice.
-You can define the template to use, the HTTP status code to send and even choose the exception handler on a per exception basis or just use the defaults.
+You can define the template to use, the HTTP status code to send and even change the exception handler on a per exception basis.
+However, sensible defaults are provided for you to get up and running as quick as possible.

 **Note:** djexcept is still a young pice of software that I use in my Django projects.
 There may be bugs I haven't found yet.
-However, the codebase is reasonably small without lots of magic in it, hence things shouldn't go terribly wrong.
+However, the codebase is reasonably small without lots of magic in it, hence things shouldn't go terribly wrong after all.
 Any bug reports and code review are highly appreciated.

 Installation
 ------------